Keith Dale Gordon

 Keith Dale Gordon (born July 14, 1966), is an American lyricist and composer of musical theater, commercial jingles, and award shows.
 He is known primarily for his 2006 musical Saint Heaven which Gordon co-wrote with Martin Casella.
-Also for his musical adaptation of Camille DeAngelis' 2007 novel Mary Modern [CREATE ENTRY ON DEANGELIS PAGE AFTER PUBLISHING] and lyrical setting of Karel Jaromir Erben's poem The Wedding Night.
+He also is known for his musical adaptation of Camille DeAngelis' 2007 novel Mary Modern and lyrical setting of Karel Jaromir Erben's poem The Wedding Night.

 Early life and education

 Gordon was born in Denver, Colorado on July 14, 1966, to Grace and Donald Gordon and began studying piano at the age of seven.
 Gordon graduated from Thomas Jefferson High School in 1984.
 He studied piano and developed under the direction of numerous notable teachers and performers such as Lucia Clarke, Jane Tirey, and Helen Walker-Hill.
-In interviews, Gordon emphasizes the significance of his time at the University of Colorado College of Music with Argentine composer Luis Jorge Gonzalez as being a key period for his formative compositional direction.
-He earned his Bachelor of Music in Piano Performance and Composition in Piano Performance and Composition during this time.
+In interviews, Gordon emphasizes the significance of his time at the University of Colorado Boulder College of Music with Argentine composer Luis Jorge Gonzalez as being a key period for his formative compositional direction.
+He earned his Bachelor of Music in Piano Performance and Composition during this time.
 Gordon is an alum of the BMI Lehman Engel Musical Theatre Workshop, where he further developed under the direction of Maury Yeston, Skip Kennon, and Richard Engquist.

 Career

 Gordon's professional career began in 1989 writing jingles at Lotas Minard Patton McIver in New York City.
-A number of his jingles underscored national ad campaigns for Max Factor, Tinkerbell Cosmetics, Nutrisystem, Redbook, Fitness, Cosmopolitan, and CosmoGirl.
+A number of his jingles underscored national ad campaigns for Nutrisystem, Muscular Dystrophy Association, Max Factor, Tinkerbell Cosmetics, Redbook, Fitness, Cosmopolitan, and CosmoGirl.
 During this time Gordon was also composing songs and choral work for recording artists JoJo David, Adam Birnbaum, and Anne Marie David among others.
 While his professional accomplishments gained momentum commercially, he was also developing musical theater work during this time.

 Gordon began attracting critical interest around 2006, when Saint Heaven premiered at the Stamford Center for the Performing Arts Rich Forum.
-The play was directed by Matt Lenz.
+The musical was directed by Matt Lenz.
 Notable actors who had previously won, or would go on to be nominated for, Tony Awards such as Chuck Cooper and Montego Glover starred in the production.
 Saint Heaven's sets were designed by Hamilton's David Korins.
 In 2011, Gordon's The Shadow Sparrow was performed at the O'Neill National Musical Theater Conference.
 According to a recent interview with Gordon, his current collaboration with Martin Casella, a musical adaptation of Camille DeAngelis' novel Mary Modern, is in development and will likely be produced soon.